<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=142641566396183&amp;ev=PageView&amp;noscript=1">

 So, just as my doctor challenged me to reconsider my values and the amount of time I invest in them, I challenge each of us: How healthy do we want our nonprofit boards to be?
 And what are we willing to do about it?

-If you’re interested in learning more about BoardSource’s year-round board development program for organizational members, which provides ongoing educational and assessment resources for your board, visit here.
+BoardSource offers a year-round board support program for organizational members, which provides ongoing educational and assessment resources for your board.

 This post also appears in HUFFPOST IMPACT.